REGULATION ON ERASMUS+ and OTHER INTERNATIONAL EXCHANGE PROGRAMS

 (15) Courses, which receive grade of ‘Y-Attended’ at partner universities abroad, are given grade of ‘S-Satisfactory’ at IUE as an equivalent success grade.

-(16) In the event of equivalency of course(s) taken at partner universities abroad being in the Double Major (DMP) or Minor Program (MP) at IUE, respective DMP/MP department/program coordinator signs these courses in the course equivalency table.
+(16) (Change SD 27.05.2019 364-B/2) In the event of equivalency of course(s) taken at partner universities abroad being in the Double Major (DMP) or Minor Program (MP) at IUE, they are specified in the course equivalency table.
+Both Erasmus coordinator of the respective department/program and the DMP/MP department/program coordinator signs this course equivalency table.
 These courses are indicated in DMP/MP transcript.
 Others are indicated in Major Program transcript.

 (18) In the event of more than one module courses that are taken by students studying abroad, being considered equivalent to a single course at IUE, the accumulative grade point average is taken into account.